andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

  | ``rc`` : updated with the return code when the receive completes.

-There is a small complication, in that we have distinct variables in our model for receiver options that are combined into a single RTEMS option set.
+There is a small complication, in that there are distinct variables in the model for receiver options that are combined into a single RTEMS option set.
 The actual calling sequence in C test code will be: